grindelwaldus/Cisco-IOS-to-NXOS-ACL-converter/README.md

-# Cisco-IOS-to-NXOS-ACL-converter
+# Cisco IOS to NX-OS ACL converter
-A very simple script to convert ACL from IOS to NXOS format.
+A very simple script to convert ACL from IOS to NX-OS format.
 Probably implemented not in the most graceful way, but does its job.

-If you ever had to migrate a lot of ACLs from Cisco Catalyst switches to Nexus, you probably found out that unlike IOS, NXOS doesn't allow you to define a sequence of ports divided by whitespace.
+If you ever had to migrate a lot of ACLs from Cisco Catalyst switches to Nexus, you probably found out that unlike IOS, NX-OS doesn't allow you to define a sequence of ports divided by whitespace.
 Instead, you'll have to make a separate line for each port.
 For instance, this IOS ACL entry
 ```
 permit tcp host 10.54.60.34 10.54.51.12 0.0.0.3 eq 8080 8082
 ```
-has to be converted to the following for NXOS to accept it:
+has to be converted to the following for NX-OS to accept it:
 ```
 permit tcp host 10.54.60.34 10.54.51.12 0.0.0.3 eq 8080
 permit tcp host 10.54.60.34 10.54.51.12 0.0.0.3 eq 8082
 ```
 It can easily turn into a nightmare if you have a lot of ACLs to migrate, especially if some entries contain both source and destination ports.
-This line would require 16 ACL entries on NXOS:
+This line would require 16 ACL entries on NX-OS:
  ```
 permit tcp 10.154.1.176 0.0.0.15 eq 50615 50620 50625 50630 10.54.60.32 0.0.0.31 eq 10615 10620 10625 10630
 ```